King's RepositoryのロゴKing's Repository

 [edit | edit source]

-This is considered to be the best move as white:
+This is considered to be the best move for White:

-• Gains control of the center with pawns on e3 and d4.
+• Gains control of the centre with pawns on e3 and d4.

 • Prepares to capture the c4 pawn with Bxc4.

 Black should prevent the capture of the c-pawn with 4...b5.
-This also sets a deep trap for white.
-This usually leads to very complicated variations on the queenside where white attempts to undermine Black's defence of the c-pawn with moves like a4.
-If white can successfully recapture the pawn, white is better.
+This usually leads to very complicated variations on the queenside where White attempts to undermine Black's defence of the c-pawn with moves like a4.
+If White can successfully recapture the pawn, White should be better.

 Theory table